romaws/ansible-role-wireguard/README.md

 wireguard
 =========

-This role installs WireGuard, configures it as a server, sets up networking (iptables), and creates client configs with keys.
+This ansible role installs WireGuard, configures it as a server, sets up networking (iptables), and creates client configs.

 Tested OSes:
 - Debian 10